ThrudPrimrose/SC26-Layout-AD/Experiments/E7_FullVelocityTendencies/README.md

 ## Self-contained vs sibling-checkout

-E7 carries its own copy of `utils/`, `generate_baselines.py`, etc., so `python -m utils.stages.stage6` works without a sibling [VelocityTendenciesPipeline](../../../VelocityTendenciesPipeline) checkout.
+E7 carries its own copy of `utils/`, `generate_baselines.py`, etc., so `python -m utils.stages.stage5a` / `stage5b` work without a sibling [VelocityTendenciesPipeline](../../../VelocityTendenciesPipeline) checkout.
 This is the AD freeze; the two trees will diverge over time — upstream fixes must be re-applied to E7 manually.